5 February 2020

 As subsidy regimes for prosumers are in decline across Europe, prosumers are looking to new business models for the economic viability of projects.
 The PROSEU project identified two dominant trends in this regard: Prosumers seeking to trade energy at a local level, versus smart, large-scale and networked distributed energy assets.
 While the first trend sees local and community actors in the driver's seat, the second trend suggests an increased role for technology firms, aggregators and energy suppliers.
 The aim of this first workshop is to build a roadmap for 2030 on overcoming crucial tensions for prosumer business models.
 In addition, we anticipate on how to accordingly link actions to the implementation process of the Renewable Energy Directive legislation, which is taking shape across Europe in 2020.

 Questions that will be discussed include: What does a desirable energy future look like for prosumer business models?
 Which conditions need to change in order to get there?
 How can prosumer business models be integrated into European energy systems?
+You can find a short background document here.

 Image copyright: Central building of the Leuphana University Lüneburg (Wikimedia) by "Gerrit Gutzeit"